Careers as a Psychologist

 • Patience, as change often takes a long time

-• Excellent problem-solving skills
+• Excellent problem-solving skills for treatment planning

-• Trustworthiness
+• Trustworthiness and ethical decision-making

-• Facility with a range of psychological techniques, such as behavioral therapy, psychotherapy, talk therapy and more.
+• Facility with a range of psychological techniques, such as behavioral therapy, psychotherapy, talk therapy, and more

 Read about the 50 Best Jobs for Psychologists and search our psychology job board.

-Psychology Training, and Certification
+Psychology Training, Licensure, and Certification

 Students who earn a bachelor's degree in psychology may be able to find employment in a support role, but they are restricted (by law) from taking part in advanced duties and client interactions.
 Examples of such entry-level roles include research assistant, data analyst, or administrative assistant.

-A master’s degree is required to practice psychology (and to refer to oneself as a “Psychologist”) in every state across the country.
-It is the professional standard that every person must meet if they wish to pursue private practice, or to treat patients with mental health issues.
+A master's degree is required to practice psychology (and to refer to oneself as a "Psychologist") in every state across the country.
+It is the professional standard that every person must meet if they wish to pursue private practice or to treat patients with mental health issues.

-Many licensed professional psychologists choose to pursue a doctoral degree after completing a master’s program, which further increases their career options.
+Many licensed professional psychologists choose to pursue a doctoral degree after completing a master's program, which further increases their career options.
 With a doctoral degree, an individual possesses the credentials to teach in an academic setting and may pursue advanced research projects.
-Individuals holding a doctoral degree may also practice as a clinical, counseling, or research psychologist, and are qualified for dozens of other job titles that require an advanced degree.
+Individuals holding a doctoral degree may also practice as a clinical, counseling, or research psychologist and are qualified for dozens of other job titles that require an advanced degree.

-To pursue a psychology career in earnest, an individual must plan to earn a master’s degree.
-A master’s degree in psychology (or closely related field) will prepare a student to practice in settings ranging from hospitals, private practice, and community mental health centers, with advanced theoretical concepts grounded in clinical practice.
+To pursue a psychology career in earnest, an individual must plan to earn a master's degree.
+A master's degree in psychology (or a closely related field) will prepare a student to practice in settings ranging from hospitals, private practice, and community mental health centers, with advanced theoretical concepts grounded in clinical practice.
 The degree satisfies the education requirements for licensing established by virtually all states across the country, and is a legal requirement to treat patients in a counseling, therapy, or clinical setting.

 Learn more about psychology schools and colleges.